 Seattle Education Access provides higher education advocacy and opportunity to young people struggling to overcome poverty and adversity throughout King County.

 • To provide the personal attention, mentoring, technical assistance, and moral support that marginalized youth need to navigate the complex systems of higher education and financial aid.

 In the inherent worth and dignity of each human being.

 That education is a lifelong process.

-That every person is responsible for his, her or their own life.
+That every person is the expert on their own life.